The Magical History Tour

 Thomas Edison had better publicity, but I think Tesla was the true mad genius of his day.
 His crazy, creative drive helped to build America.
 Read a bit about him and you'll understand what I mean.

-There was a time in America when people invented things, and made things, and took chances, and had laboratories and foundries and manufactories in the crazy quilt of these crowded, teaming neighborhoods, and all of this was normal in that America.
+There was a time in America when people invented things, and made things, and took chances, and had laboratories and foundries and manufactories in the crazy quilt of these crowded, teeming neighborhoods, and all of this was normal in that America.

 Gillis & Geoghegan used a lot of oil in the manufacturing of their steam-heating equipment, and that oil saturated their new place at 35 South Fifth Avenue.
 At three o'clock in the morning on March 13, 1895, Night Watchman Maloney was making his rounds when he spotted a fire coming from G&G's portion of the building.
 He ran and got pails of water to douse the flames, but it was no use.
-The violent blaze, fed by the oil, was so intense that it set fire to the elevated railroad tracks out there in the street.
-The fire spread upward and outward, and thoroughly consumed the laboratory of Nicola Tesla, taking with it half of the man's inventions, his research, and his hope.
+The violent blaze, fed by the oil, was so intense that it set fire to the elevated railroad tracks out there above the street.
+The fire spread quickly upward and outward, and thoroughly consumed the laboratory of Nicola Tesla, taking with it half of the man's inventions, his research, his notes, and his hope.

 Tesla arrived the next morning at 10 AM and paced up and down the street.
-The story made the newspapers.
+The story made all the newspapers.
 He told the firemen that he had no insurance.
 He said that all was lost.
 Everything.
 Gone forever.

 The loss to G&G was $80,000, a huge sum in those days, but they had insurance.
 They were okay.